RicoJia/ricojia.github.io/_posts/2024/2024-03-10-robotics-foundamentals-rotations.markdown

 \end{gather*}
 $$

-However, the BCH formula tells us that it's not the case.
+In 2D, the above form is correct.
+However, in 3D, we know that $R_1R_2 \ne R_2R_1$, so the above can't be true.
 Rotation matrices (Lie Algebra) are in the tangent space, not in the Cartesian space.
 So perturbations in rotation matrices need to be mapped correspondingly.

 ### BCH (Baker-Cambell-Hausdorff) Formula